mattyschell/geodatabase-taxmap-toiler/README.md

 ### Relationship Classes

-One relationship class lives under the Cadastral feature dataset, so we should see 12 total.
-See above.
+One relationship class lives under the Cadastral feature dataset, see above.
+We will create 12 relationship classes.

-Relationship classes listed in resources\relationshipclasses will be deleted (11 listed, the other goes with Cadastral deletion).
-Creation requires individual calls in sample_import.bat to createrelationshipclass.py.
-Not great I know.
+Relationship classes listed in resources\relationshipclasses will be deleted.
+11 are listed, the 12th relationship class accompanies the Cadastral feature dataset deletion.
+Relationship class creation requires 12 individual calls in sample_import.bat to createrelationshipclass.py.
+The organization here is meh, I know.

 1. Air_Rights_Lots_Holders_Relationship
 2. Condo_Air_Rights_Relationship